sharathkumar0510/dodo_web/CONTRIBUTING.md

 ## License

-By contributing to DoDoServices, you agree that your contributions will be licensed under the project's MIT License.
+By contributing to DoDoWeb, you agree that your contributions will be licensed under the project's MIT License.